19 -25 September 2024

 A unique opportunity to study botanical art in the wonderful setting of rural Transylvania, surrounded by ancient forests and traditional farm grasslands.

 Suitable for improvers, this workshop gives you the opportunity to explore and study the native flora, experience local life and advance your botanical art skills in a peaceful and relaxed setting.
-With a dedicated studio space and only five places you will receive tuition tailored to your particular needs.
+With a dedicated studio space and only six places you will receive tuition tailored to your particular needs.

-Subjects covered will include:
+Subjects covered may include:

 • Stages of producing a botanical illustration.